 Using the STATUS USERS Command

 The STATUS USERS command lists all active processes.
 The following example shows the output from the STATUS USERS command.
-The network servers have a line ID of "nsp" (network server process) and "rts" (Route-through server), respectively.
+The line IDs for the network servers are ISCNsr (ISC_NETWORK_SERVER), nsp (network server process), and rts (Route-through server), respectively.